FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 # import modules needed
 import pandas as pd
 import numpy as np
-# import the prepared modfule from blog post 1 & 2
+# import the prepared module from blog post 1 & 2
 import fin_pack as fipa

 # load data